 • Shortage of funding for family respite and limited residential options

-These challenges are limiting and they are costly.
+These challenges are debilitating and costly.
 Choosing Now provides both an overview of the problem and a proposal for a solution.
-It explains the work that Autism NS is doing to support people with ASD and their families, and the work they are doing to fill critical gaps in support.
-Most importantly, it proposes how Autism Nova Scotia, working with government and other key system service delivery players, could create a more sustainable system of supports and resources.
+It explains the work that Autism Nova Scotia is doing to support people with autism and their families, and the work they are doing to fill critical gaps in support.
+Most importantly, it proposes how Autism Nova Scotia, working in conjunction with government and other key system service delivery stakeholders, could create a more sustainable system of supports and resources.

-Our province is renowned for our kindness, our compassion – not to mention our grit and tenacity.
+Our province is renowned for our kindness and our compassion – not to mention our grit and tenacity.
 To put it simply, we can, and must, do better.